Vinh wiretap: The mission

-On 4 December 1972, United States National Security Adviser Henry Kissinger arrived in France to represent the United States of America for the Paris Peace Talks to end the Vietnam War.
+On 4 December 1972, then U.S. National Security Adviser Henry Kissinger arrived in France to represent the United States of America for the Paris Peace Talks to end the Vietnam War.

 On 6 December, the "Quiet One" launched successfully.
 It was flown by Air America pilots Daniel H. Smith and Lloyd George Anthony Lamonte Jr. Speeding east through mountain passes and within ravines the copter covered 48 kilometers at an altitude of 200 ft.
 It overflew known North Vietnamese antiaircraft positions without drawing fire.
-The copter halved its height when it came out over level land.
+The helicopter halved its height when it came out over level land.
 Farmers out tending crops after dark paid it no mind as it flew over.
 The infiltrators also had the four enemy MiG-21s at Vinh Airfield as a concern.

 Having secretively flown virtually the entire width of Vietnam, the helicopter dropped in on its target.
 The two Lao commandos dropped the last few feet from the aircraft.
 The helicopter then flew off to a pre-selected tree on a 340-meter peak and dropped a mesh web supporting a camouflaged solar-powered communications relay over its crown.
 From there, the Hughes 500P moved again and settled into a dry streambed for a 20-minute wait while the commandos set up the wiretap.
 The hidey-hole turned near disastrous.
 A rock knifed the FLIR's liquid nitrogen tank; the resulting leak disabled the FLIR.
 At the same time, a radar detector began sounding its alarm.
 The pilot turned off the warning and settled in to wait for 20 minutes while the commandos worked.
 The enemy MiGs did not show up.

 When the commandos deplaned, they scrambled into a bomb crater left by the previous "accidental" air raid until they were sure they were alone.
 From there they moved to their target pole, only to discover it was concrete instead of wood, rendering their climbing spikes useless.
 Undaunted, they shimmied up the pole and placed the wiretap.
 Their return to the helicopter landing zone, and the 500P's subsequent return to PS-44 were uneventful.